 (Go to the bottom of the page to book)

-This Reignite Weekend is led by Yvonne John and Lauren De Vere who have both been trained personally by Jody Day, the founder of Gateway Women.
+This Reignite Weekend is led by Yvonne John and Karin Enfield de Vries who have both been trained personally by Jody Day, the founder of Gateway Women.

 Over the course of this Reignite Weekend you will: